erickzanardo/gifrecorder/README.md

 gifrecorder stop
 ```

-Your gif will be saved on your home, under the name of animation.gif
+Your animation will be saved on your HOME folder, under the name of animation.gif.

-## Depdencies
+## Dependencies

 - scrot
 - imagemagick